Mrs. Parkington: Plot

-Augustus angrily vows revenge against the non-attendees, and unbeknownst to Susie, manages to force many of them out of business over the next few years.
-Susie only finds out after Mrs. Livingstone, whose husband is about to be put out of business by Augustus, pleads with Susie for help and informs her that another man committed suicide after Augustus ruined him.
-Susie has words with Augustus, who remains unrepentant, so she separates from him and takes up new quarters on Long Island, with frequent visits from Aspasia.
-Several weeks pass before Augustus begs his wife to return home, revealing that he has been unsuccessful in his mission to put the Livingstones out of business.
-Susie then informs him that she has been secretly financially supporting the Livingstone business and that his vendetta must stop.
-Augustus agrees and the couple reunite.
+Secretly, Augustus vows revenge against the non-attendees and manages to force many of them out of business over the next few years.
+Susie finds out after Mrs. Livingstone, whose husband is about to be put out of business by Augustus, pleads with Susie for help and informs her that another man committed suicide after Augustus ruined him.
+Susie argues with Augustus, who remains unrepentant, so she separates and moves to Long Island.
+Weeks later, Augustus begs his wife to return, revealing that he has been unsuccessful in putting the Livingstones out of business.
+Susie reveals that she has been financially supporting the Livingstone business and asks Augustus to stop.
+He agrees and the couple reunite.

-Back in the present, as Susie expected, her heirs refuse to lend Amory the money.
-Amory, overcoming his fear of going to prison, resolves to make a full confession to the authorities; Susie approves, saying that is what the Major would have done.
+In the present, Susie's heirs refuse to lend Amory the money, as she expected.
+Amory, overcoming his fear, resolves to make a full confession to the authorities; Susie approves, saying it is what the Major would have done.

-Once again, Susie has a flashback, this time to when her son Herbert (father of greedy granddaughters Madeleine and Helen) was killed in an accident while playing polo.
-Susie becomes a recluse for a year and Augustus moves to England, renting a lavish country home and carrying on an affair with Lady Norah Ebbsworth.
-Aspasia convinces Susie to fight for her marriage, so Susie follows Augustus to England and, with the assistance of the Prince of Wales, convinces him to end his affair.
+Susie has a flashback, this time to when her son Herbert was killed.
+Susie becomes a recluse for a year while Augustus moves to England, rents a lavish country home, and has an affair with Lady Norah Ebbsworth.
+Aspasia convinces Susie to fight for her marriage, so Susie goes to England and, with the assistance of the Prince of Wales, convinces Augustus to end his affair.
 Following this, Aspasia reveals that she will be moving back to Paris.
-She also admits to Susie that she has always been in love with Augustus.
-Susie reveals that she has always known, and after she herself was sure of Augustus' love for her, she loved Aspasia too.
-Augustus and Susie have a heart-to-heart in which he hopes that if their grandchildren develop the weaknesses he associates with money that is inherited rather than earned, he or Susie will be alive to set them straight.
+Susie reveals that she has always known that Aspasia loved Augustus.
+Augustus and Susie have a heart-to-heart in which he hopes that if their grandchildren become reliant on inherited money, he or Susie will be alive to set them straight.

-Once more in the present, Susie realizes she made a mistake in having Jane send Ned away, and tells Jane to follow her heart and go after Ned, which Jane gladly does.
-Finally, Susie makes the decision to bail out Amory anyway, as many "little people" would otherwise lose their money through his fraud.
-Her daughter, granddaughters, and great grandson leave in disgust after learning they will be cut off by Susie.
-Once they leave, Susie calls upstairs for her lady's maid to make ready for the day.
-She also shouts to her that after the finances are distributed, they'll be returning to Leaping Rock, Nevada.
+In the present, Susie realizes she made a mistake in making Jane send Ned away and tells her to follow her heart.
+Jane leaves to pursue Ned.
+Finally, Susie makes the decision to bail out Amory, as many "little people" would otherwise lose their money.
+Her family leaves in disgust after learning they will be cut off.
+Once they leave, Susie calls upstairs for her maid to make ready for the day.
+She says that after the finances are distributed, they will return to Leaping Rock.